-Natural Resources Canada is currently hosting a Just Transition consultation.
-This process has involved the federal government receiving feedback and input from interested parties from across Canada to inform the development of upcoming Just Transition legislation.
+Natural Resources Canada is currently hosting its Just Transition consultation, which has involved receiving feedback and input from interested parties from across Canada to inform the development of upcoming Just Transition legislation.

 Members of the Green Economy Network have long been advocates of a Just Transition Act to support workers during the much-needed transition away from carbon-intensive sectors and towards a climate friendly economy.
 It is for this reason that we have been pleased to see the federal government conduct public consultations on this crucial issue.